PreK-12th grade: Advocacy Support Service

 That's where I come in.

-Why I Don't Attend IEP Meetings - And What I Do Instead
+Why I Don't Typically Attend IEP Meetings - And What I Do Instead

 Many families expect an advocate to attend school meetings and speak on their behalf.
 That’s one model of advocacy—but not the only one.